Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Dark Matter and Cosmology

 Since the lightest of the newly introduced particles is stable, it is natural to consider whether it can account for the DM in the Universe.
 In the scotogenic model there are neutral particles both in the fermionic and scalar sector, making them potential candidates.
 Motivated by our previous work \cite{Baumholzer:2018sfb} we stick to fermionic DM and keep the scalars heavier than HNLs.
 It was shown in Refs. \cite{Molinaro:2014lfa,Baumholzer:2018sfb} that in the scotogenic setup with fermionic $\mathcal{O}(100)$ GeV DM, the relic abundance from freeze-out generally strongly overshoots the measured values.
 There are, however, options how to remedy this problem:\\

 $(i)$ If additional processes, namely coannihilations of DM with new scalars, are involved, DM can stay longer in the thermal equilibrium and freeze-out with much smaller abundance (see for instance Fig.~2 in \cite{Baumholzer:2018sfb}).
 The coannihilations are only effective if the splitting between the DM and scalar mass is tiny.
 Such a scenario would yield soft final-state leptons which are hard to reconstruct when considering di-lepton and di-tau searches (see \cref{sec:pp-collider,sec:future}) and hence freeze-out of $\mathcal{O}(100)$ GeV DM is not compatible with the signatures at hadron colliders that are studied in this paper.
-This conclusion changes for the case of the future lepton collider CLIC, for which we will show in \cref{sec:future} that such regime can be probed as well.
-Let us note that the realization with a very compressed spectrum of $\mathbf{Z}_2$-odd particles is also testable using astrophysical observations.
-In \cref{sec:xrays} we will consider the scenario where thermally produced DM is composed out of two HNLs ($N_2$ and $N_3$) and the heavier component can gradually decay into a lighter one, emitting $\mathcal{O}(\text{keV})$ photons.
-This setup can be probed by searching for bumps in X-ray data.\\
+This conclusion changes for the case of the future lepton collider CLIC, for which we will show in \cref{sec:future} that such regime can be probed as well\footnote{Let us note that the realization with a very compressed spectrum of $\mathbf{Z}_2$-odd particles \cite{Schmidt:2012yg,Modak:2014vva,Faisel:2014gda,Biswas:2017ait} is also testable using astrophysical observations \cite{Abazajian:2006jc,Bulbul:2014sua,Boyarsky:2014jta,Cappelluti:2017ywp,Brdar:2017wgy,Caputo:2019djj}.
+This would in particular require small splitting in $\mathbf{Z}_2$-odd fermion sector, scenario which will not be further explored in this work.}. \\

 $(ii)$ The overproduction problem can be solved by considering light, non-thermally produced DM.
-As we have shown in \cite{Baumholzer:2018sfb}, such DM can be produced either via freeze-in from the decays of neutral and charged scalars in the $\Sigma$ doublet or from the decays of frozen-out next-to-lightest HNL, \emph{i.e.} $N_2$.
+As we have shown in \cite{Baumholzer:2018sfb}, such DM can be produced either via freeze-in \cite{Hall:2009bx, Kusenko:2006rh} from the decays of neutral and charged scalars in the $\Sigma$ doublet or from the decays of frozen-out next-to-lightest HNL, \emph{i.e.} $N_2$ \footnote{Such a scenario was already considered in \cite{Molinaro:2014lfa}.}.
 However, the latter mechanism is also constrained by requiring $N_2$ to decay before the time of big bang nucleosynthesis (BBN).
 Namely, if $N_2$ is too long lived, the abundances of light nuclei will be altered.
 This production mechanism also leads to too hot momentum distributions and therefore needs to be subdominant with respect to scalar decay contribution.
 We elaborate on this in the present section.
-The combination of BBN limits and the requirement that DM is chiefly produced from the decays of $\Sigma$ particles sets DM mass to keV-scale.